DMV's Reexamination Process (FFDL 27)

 - Any action taken.

-- Your legal rights, including the right to a hearing.
+- Your legal rights, including the right to an administrative hearing.

 Yes.
-DMV can reexamine you when information suggests that you no longer have the knowledge and/or skill necessary to drive safely.
+DMV can reexamine you when information suggests that you no longer have the knowledge and/or skill necessary to safely operate a motor vehicle.

 No. DMV will not reexamine a driver solely based on age.